 Abies webbiana leaves are single, spirally, arranged all-round the branchlets, flat, narrow, linear, one to three inches long, with narrow short terete petiole.
 The flowers are monoecious, either male or female, but both sexes can be found on the same plant.
 The pollination of flower is done by Wind.
-It prefers moist soil and grow well in heavy clay soils.
+It prefers moist soil, and grow well in heavy clay soils.
 It can be grown in shade or sun.

 The botanical name of Talispatra is Abies webbiana Lindl.
 It belongs to plant family Pinaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.